QC basics

 There is no such thing as zero defect

 First, as a buyer, you have to know what proportion of defects is tolerated on your market.
 If you are in the aviation business, any defective part might cause a disaster, so your tolerance will be very, very low.
-But you will have to accept a higher percentage of defects if you source consumer products that are assembled by hand in China.
+But you will have to accept a higher percentage of defects if you source consumer products that are assembled by hand in China or in India.

 An objective limit is necessary